 Circle U. Summer Schools

 Summer Schools in the Circle U. European Alliance lead the way in innovative interdisciplinary courses addressing key societal challenges; global health, climate change and democracy.
-Starting in 2022, the first schools are offered on campus in Berlin, Oslo and Paris as well as online.
+Since 2022, the summer schools are offered on campus in Berlin, Oslo and Paris as well as online.
 In 2023, a new summer school programme will be added in Aarhus.

 Circle U. European University Alliance: Université Paris Cité, Humboldt-Universität zu Berlin, King’s College, London, UCLouvain, University of Oslo, Aarhus University, University of Belgrade, Université of Pisa and Université of Vienna.

-Designed for PhD students and early-career researchers up to 3 years from PhD from any discipline with an interest for the health field, the summer school will provide them a unique learning environment while gaining insight into a wide range of topics such as health inequalities from an individual to a global perspective, the distribution of healthcare resources, migrations, and the role of women health, and the past and future of globalised medicine from colonial medicine to planetary health.
-Combining lectures, active learning, group work and dilemma-based approaches, participants will reflect on global health challenges while developing a critical mind-set.
-Through experimental activities and participating in excursions in and around Paris, you will have the opportunity to connect with leading professors, clinicians and build networks with your European peers.
+Designed for PhD students including postgraduate medical doctor students (MD) from any discipline with an interest for the health field, the Global Health Summer School offers a unique learning environment, providing exposure to a wide range of topics such as health inequalities from an individual to a global perspective, the distribution of health resources, migration and the role of women’s health, and the past and future of globalized medicine, from colonial medicine to global health.
+Through a combination of lectures, active learning, group work, and dilemma-based approaches, participants will reflect on global health challenges while developing critical thinking skills.